featurebyte/featurebyte/docs/about/concepts/data_sources.md

 Slowly Changing Dimension tables can be:

-* used directly to derive an active status or a count at a given point-in-time
+* used directly to derive an active status, a count at a given point-in-time or a time-weighted average of balances over a period
 * joined to Event tables or Item tables
 * or transformed to derive features describing recent changes